mitensahoo/Food-ChatBot-DialogFlow/README.md

 - Interact with the chatbot through the web interface.
 - The chatbot responses are powered by Dialogflow and stored in the MySQL database.

-## Configuration

-- Modify `config.py` to update database connection details, Dialogflow API credentials, and other settings.

 ## Deployment